 - A somewhat inaccurate term for a flip card, even though only one of them is actually called a virus.
 See: flip card

 A special cluster portal during an anomaly which is more valuable than other portals.

-A portal or Field Trip location in a mission where you must perform some action.
+A portal in a mission where you must perform some action.